dragonfly-science/dragonfly-website/content/news/2017-10-03-banks-florilegium/content.md

 <!--more-->

 Edward and Finlay have been aware of the need for a larger space for some time – especially a place to hold meetings – but were reluctant to leave their handy location.
-They jumped at the opportunity to move within the building.

  “We’re still settling in and finishing things off, but we’d love people to come by and see where we are.”